cerb/cerb.github.io/_guides/dashboards/widgets/bot/whos-online.md

 ---
 title: Display currently active workers as a dashboard widget
 excerpt: A step-by-step guide for reproducing the old Who's Online functionality using dashboard widgets.
+summary: This page provides a detailed guide on creating a customizable dashboard widget in Cerb to display currently active workers.
+It explains the transition from a static list of active workers on workspace pages to a more flexible widget system introduced in version 9.1.4.
+The guide includes instructions for importing a bot package named "Who's Online Bot," which facilitates the creation of a "Dashboard render widget" behavior.
+It provides a step-by-step process for setting up the widget, including configuring the bot to load and render active workers based on their last activity within 30 minutes.
+The page also offers customization options for the widget's output, allowing users to tailor the display to their needs.
 permalink: /guides/dashboards/widgets/bot/whos-online/
 layout: integration
 topic: Dashboards